 Q: Can the theoretical alternatives be used to replace practical work of a research project abroad after the COVID-19 situation resolves in the Netherlands but perhaps not yet in the host location?

 A: Yes, the theoretical alternatives will still be valid.
+If possible we recommend to finish the project when the campus or your host reopens.

 A: Because of the Corona virus, the travel advice has been tightened for all countries in the world.